devparth19/Stock-Market-Prediction/README.md

 | Apple       | 0.1824                        | 20.1099                                  | 22.9494                                             |
 | Nvidia      | 0.0436                        | 5.0240                                   | 4.4939                                              |

 ![](https://github.com/devparth19/Stock-Market-Prediction/blob/main/results/google_result.png)

-For Meta, the predicted prices show some correlation with the actual prices but tend to lag behind the true movements.
-This delay suggests that the model may not be adequately capturing rapid fluctuations in stock prices.
-Using an LSTM model, which performed slightly worse in this case, could potentially lead to better results with further optimization.

 ![](https://github.com/devparth19/Stock-Market-Prediction/blob/main/results/meta_result.png)

-For Apple, the predicted prices (dashed line) consistently underestimate the actual stock prices (solid line).
-This indicates a potential bias in the model, where it struggles to accurately capture higher price fluctuations.

 ![](https://github.com/devparth19/Stock-Market-Prediction/blob/main/results/apple_result.png)

-For Nvidia, the predicted prices closely follow the actual stock prices, which is encouraging.
-However, there are instances where the model overshoots or undershoots.

 ![](https://github.com/devparth19/Stock-Market-Prediction/blob/main/results/nvidia_result.png)

-To improve Apple’s performance, we may achieve better results by using a smaller time_step (such as 35 or 40) instead of 60, along with an alternative normalization technique.
-This could enhance model performance, especially for noisy time series like Apple’s stock data.
-For example, using a Robust Scaler or Quantile Transformer might help mitigate the impact of outliers and noise, allowing the model to generalize more effectively.

-.

-Initially, I was uncertain whether to tune the ```time_step``` parameter or apply different normalization techniques for each time series.
-However, I decided to fix certain conditions to ensure a fair and consistent comparison across the four companies.